bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/DOM-standard.md

 `element . [toggleAttribute](https://dom.spec.whatwg.org/#dom-element-toggleattribute)(qualifiedName [, force])`

-If force is not given, “toggles” qualifiedName, removing it if it is present and adding it if it is not present.
+If force is not given, "toggles” qualifiedName, removing it if it is present and adding it if it is not present.
 If force is true, adds qualifiedName.
 If force is false, removes qualifiedName.

 Returns true if qualifiedName is now present; otherwise false.